Frequently Asked Questions

 A. Me.
 I use Vellum to output lovely Kindle and paperback files.
 It’s great.

-Q. Will you write an eight Cullen novel?
+Q. Will you write another Cullen novel?

 Q. Why are your ebooks only available on Kindle?